bogd/esp32-morphing-clock/README.md

 I also have to mention here [Brian Lough's work](https://www.tindie.com/products/brianlough/esp32-i2s-matrix-shield/) on a shield for the matrix.
 Even though he decided not to open source the board (he only sells the finished board on tindie), he has been extremely helpful during my initial work on the project.
 So if you are looking for a simple option for getting the full kit (shield and components, all in one package), take a look at [his tindie page](https://www.tindie.com/products/brianlough/esp32-matrix-shield-mini-32/) .

+## License

+The ESP32 HUB75 Matrix Morphing Clock is (c) Bogdan Sass, licensed with GNU General Public License Version 3.0 (which means, if you use it in a product somewhere, you need to make the source and all your modifications available to the receiver of such product so that they have the freedom to adapt and improve).